openstack/api-site/firstapp/source/scaling_out.rst

         :start-after: step-2
         :end-before: step-3

-A Floating IP helper function
+A floating IP helper function
 -----------------------------

-Define a short function to locate unused IPs or allocate a new floating IP.
-This saves a few lines of code and prevents you from reaching your Floating IP quota too quickly.
+Define a short function to locate unused or allocate floating IPs.
+This saves a few lines of code and prevents you from reaching your floating IP quota too quickly.

 .. only:: shade